 \subsection{Outline of the proof of Theorem \ref{thm:main-theorem}}

-Our main issue is the existence of two kind of points which behave completely different, these points are defined as one-sided points and two-sided points, it means that the current is contained in one half space of the ambient space in the one-sided case and, in the case of two-sided points, the current is not contained in any half-space of the ambient space.
-In \cite{DDHM} the authors consider $Q^\star = 1$ and thus $Q-\frac{1}{2}$ is the density of the two-sided regular points in the boundary, they also allow the existence of one-sided and two-sided points, however, their notion of regularity coincides with the one given by Allard (in the case that $Q=1$) to the context of one-sided points, in fact, Allard has considered what is called \emph{convex barrier}, according to De Lellis.
-This equivalence of definitions strongly depends on the fact that the multiplicity at the boundary is $1$.
-If $Q^\star >1$, as we have defined, the notions of regularity for one-sided and two-sided points given in Definitions \ref{defi:one-sided-reg-sing-points} and \ref{defi:two-sided-reg-sing-points} does not coincide precisely because in the higher multiplicity setting at one-sided points we have currents with many sheets which are regular and this situation is not covered by Definition \ref{defi:two-sided-reg-sing-points} when $Q=Q^\star$.
-So, similarly to the way that the authors in \cite{DDHM} rely on Allard's regularity result to reduce the analysis to two-sided points, we will use \cite{DNS} to reduce our analysis to two-sided points.
-In \cite{DNS}, the authors have proved the analogous of Allard's theorem for higher multiplicity and currents of dimension $2$, i.e., assuming that $\Gamma$ belongs to a \emph{convex barrier}, $2d$ area minimizing currents with $T=Q^\star\a{\Gamma}$ are completely regular at the boundary.
-This reduction is allowed by Theorem \ref{theorem:not-dense-collapsed-singular} where we state, for $2$-dimensional $(C_0, r_0,\alpha_0)$-almost area minimizing currents, that, if every two-sided collapsed point (Definition \ref{defi:collapsed}) is regular, then $\breg(T)$ is dense, we reiterate that $\breg(T)$ contains both one-sided and two-sided points.
+Our primary concern is the existence of two kinds of points that behave completely differently.
+These points are defined as one-sided points and two-sided points.
+It means that the current can be decomposed into pieces which are contained in half spaces of the ambient space in the one-sided case (see \cite[Thm 4.3 and 4.4]{DNS2}) and, in the case of two-sided points, the current is not contained in any half-space of the ambient space.

+In \cite{DDHM}, the authors consider $Q^\star = 1$ and thus $Q-\frac{1}{2}$ is the density of the two-sided regular points in the boundary.
+They also allow for the existence of both one-sided and two-sided points.
+However, their concept of regularity aligns with the definition provided by Allard (in the case where $Q = 1$) for one-sided points.
+Allard's notion involves what is termed a \emph{convex barrier}.
+This equivalence in definitions critically relies on the fact that the boundary multiplicity is $1$.
+If $Q^\star >1$, as we have defined, the notions of regularity for one-sided and two-sided points given in Definitions \ref{defi:one-sided-reg-sing-points} and \ref{defi:two-sided-reg-sing-points} do not coincide.
+This discrepancy arises specifically due to the presence of higher multiplicity settings at one-sided points, where we encounter regular currents with multiple sheets which are regular.
+Such currents are regular and Definition \ref{defi:two-sided-reg-sing-points} (when $Q=Q^\star$) does not cover them.
+Similarly to how the authors in \cite{DDHM} rely on Allard's regularity result to reduce the analysis to two-sided points, we employ \cite{DNS} to focus our analysis on two-sided points.
+In \cite{DNS}, the authors have proved the analog of Allard's theorem for higher multiplicity and currents of dimension $2$, i.e., assuming that $\Gamma$ belongs to a \emph{convex barrier}, $2d$ area minimizing currents with $T=Q^\star\a{\Gamma}$ are completely regular at the boundary.
+This reduction is allowed by Theorem \ref{theorem:not-dense-collapsed-singular} where we state, for $2$-dimensional $(C_0, r_0,\alpha_0)$-almost area minimizing currents, that, if every two-sided collapsed point (Definition \ref{defi:collapsed}) is regular, then $\breg(T)$ is dense.
+It is essential to emphasize that $\breg(T)$ encompasses both one-sided and two-sided points.